AI-ML-dev4/Medical_Cost_Prediction/README.md

 # 🩺 Medical Cost Prediction App

-This is a simple Streamlit web app that predicts **medical insurance costs** based on user inputs like age, BMI, smoking status, and more — using a **Linear Regression model**.
+This is a Streamlit web app that predicts **medical insurance costs** based on user inputs like age, BMI, smoking status, and more — using a **Linear Regression model**.

 ---